Tony Stark (Marvel Cinematic Universe): Time Heist and sacrifice

 Stark and Nebula are rescued from space by Carol Danvers and returned to Earth, where Stark chooses to retire and raise his daughter Morgan, with Potts.
 Later, he constructs a secret beach house lab in Mexico for Banner to merge his two identities and spent some time with him including making a tiki bar.
 In 2023, when Scott Lang hypothesizes a way to bring back the fallen, the Avengers approach Stark, who initially refuses, considering the idea dangerous.
 Despite this, he examines the matter privately, discovers time travel, and agrees to help.
 The Avengers reassemble and plan to retrieve the Infinity Stones from the past to undo Thanos' actions.
-Traveling to 2012, Stark fails to retrieve the Space Stone following the Battle of New York and instead goes further back to the 1970s to steal it from a S.H.I.E.L.D. facility, where he has a meaningful conversation with a younger version of his father, Howard.
+Traveling to 2012, Stark fails to retrieve the Space Stone following the Battle of New York and instead goes further back to 1970 to steal it from a S.H.I.E.L.D. facility at Camp Leigh, where he has a meaningful conversation with a younger version of his father, Howard.

 The Avengers successfully obtain all of the Infinity Stones before returning to the present.
 The Stones are incorporated into a Nano Gauntlet made by Stark, which Banner then uses to resurrect those that were disintegrated by Thanos.
 However, they are followed by an alternate version of Thanos and his army, who are summoned to 2023 by an alternate version of Nebula.
 During the ensuing battle, Thanos obtains Stark's gauntlet and the two of them wrestle for control of it.
 Thanos is able to overpower Stark before attempting another snap but discovers that Stark has transferred the Infinity Stones to his own armor.
 Stark activates the Gauntlet and uses it to disintegrate Thanos and all of his forces and save the universe, but fatally injures himself in the process.
 He dies surrounded by Rhodes, Parker, and Potts.